Want to join 5,000+ professionals receiving FREE career boosting tips?

 As you can see, Ikea’s arena is young people to whom they sell inexpensive furniture.
 Their vehicle is wholly owned stores.
-Their differentiators are low price, reliable quality, in-house design, and instant fulfilment.
+Their differentiators are low price, reliable quality, in-house design, and instant fulfillment.
 Reliable quality applies not only to the furniture itself but also the stores, which have a common experience.
 Their staging involves an early beachhead in each country, expanding later.
-Finally, there economic logic comes from economies of scale and replication efficiencies.
+Finally, their economic logic comes from economies of scale and replication efficiencies.

 What makes Ikea’s strategy special is the way each element reinforces each other.
 For example, their target market of young people is aligned to their low price differentiator.
-Also, there reliable quality shopping experience aligns with wholly owned stores.
+Also, their reliable quality shopping experience aligns with wholly owned stores.
 It would be impossible to achieve this experience if they were in partnership.

 A Strategy Diamond provides a simple way to show how the different parts of an organization’s strategy fit together.
 It is a checklist of the things you must have to have a complete strategy.